awsdocs/amazon-dynamodb-developer-guide/doc_source/Restore.Tutorial.md

 1. Restore the table from the backup with custom table settings\.
 In this case, the `MusicBackup` restores the `Music` table and specifies an encryption mode for the restored table\.
 **Note**
 The `sse-specification-override` parameter takes the same values as the `sse-specification-override` parameter used in the `CreateTable` command\.
-To learn more, see [Managing Encrypted Tables in DynamoDB](encryption.tutorial.md)\.
+To learn more, see [Managing encrypted tables in DynamoDB](encryption.tutorial.md)\.

    ```
    aws dynamodb restore-table-from-backup \